 First of all, it has a powerful NLP engine that improves dialogs over time.
 Conversations with people make Ekibo’s AI vocabulary grow.
 There’s more.
 The app supports ARKit.
 It allows to take and collect AR photos & video of the Ekibo from all around Japan.
 In short, it’s a Tamagotchi 2.0.

-Wearable is a recent disruptive development in consumer electronics making its way to mainstream.
+Wearable is a recent disruptive development in consumer electronics making its way to the mainstream.
 Apple Watch plays a major part in this process.

 In general, wearables are the part of Internet Of Things trends.
 And recent numbers published by